In this article

 If you run the ratio calculations above and find that your business isn’t as liquid as you’d like it to be, don’t panic.

 This is where the Ramp can help.
-We provide a corporate card that is designed to strengthen your finances.
+We designed our corporate card to strengthen your finances.
 Our 30-day payback period can temporarily increase your liquidity, granting you more purchasing power and flexibility.

 On top of that, Ramp offers a built-in finance automation platform that analyzes your transactions and identifies saving opportunities for you.
 Our software gives you increased visibility into your finances, allowing you to track and measure your company's spend and liquidity in real time.